Stop Slacking

 Your local key cache at ~/.boltenv/keys/ is gone, but the server has it.
 Login on a new machine, run 'boltenv pull', and the key auto-fetches.
 If you used --client-key-only, you'll need a teammate to re-export their copy of the key.

 Not today.
 Cloud-only.
-If you need on-prem secrets management, use HashiCorp Vault or Infisical (which both self-host). boltenv is built for small teams who want managed simplicity without the Doppler price tag.
+If you need on-prem secrets management, use HashiCorp Vault or Infisical. boltenv is built for small teams who want managed simplicity without the Doppler price tag.

 Full server compromise (attacker with both database and BOLTENV_KEY_WRAPPER env var would be able to decrypt stored keys), supply-chain attacks against the npm package, and malicious-but-authorized teammates.
 See SECURITY.md for the full breakdown.